UN Security Council splits, again, over North Korea missiles

 North Korea’s missile flight Tuesday was its longest-range weapons test ever, a nuclear-capable ballistic missile that soared over Japan and had enough punch to reach the U.S. Pacific territory of Guam and beyond.
 It forced the Japanese government to issue evacuation alerts and halt trains.

-The U.N. said it was one of North Korea’s unprecedented 39 ballistic missile launches so far this year, including the eight most recent ones in a single 10-day period.
-It comes as North Korea also appears to be moving toward a seventh test nuclear blast, the U.N. says.
+The U.N. said the North Korea’s unprecedented number of ballistic missile launches this year, now numbering more than 40, comes as North Korea also appears to be moving toward a seventh test nuclear blast.
+Early Thursday, North Korea launched two ballistic missiles toward its eastern waters just 22 minutes apart, officials said.

-Within hours of the council meeting, South Korea announced a new North Korean missile launch, bringing the year’s total to 40.

 North Korean leader Kim Jong Un is pushing to develop a fully fledged nuclear arsenal capable of threatening the U.S. mainland and the territory of U.S. allies, with a goal of wresting concessions from those countries, some experts say.